-During the academic year, all graduate assistants must register for a minimum of nine credit hours of graduate coursework per semester.
-During the summer sessions, all graduate assistants must register for a minimum of three credit hours of graduate coursework per session.
+During the academic year, all graduate assistants must register for nine credit hours of graduate coursework per semester.
+During the summer sessions, all graduate students must register for nine credit hours of graduate work.
+The nine credit hours may be taken in any combination during the pre-session, main session or post session.